Featured Shark Tank Post

 Copa DaVino is wine a glass.
 The wine comes in 7 varieties which consists of Chardonnay, Merlot, Pinot Grigio, Riesling, White Zinfandel, Cabernet and Moscato.

-Each in it's own patented glass-like container made out of recyclable plastic.
+The patented glass like container's are made out of recycled plastic.
 Just like beer has been sold by the can for centuries, now wine can be sold by the glass at places never imagined.
 No corkscrew, no wasted wine from opened bottles, just a glass of wine anytime you'd like.

 Season 3 Episode 308 Update